Ouxsoft/Hoopless/src/Element/README.md

 # Elements
-Elements are modular are parts designed to be swapped in and out of the Builder using a Configuration.
+Elements are modular parts designed to be swapped in and out.
 These elements are for demonstration purposes.
 You're not locked into using any of them.
-Build your own Custom Elements and share back reusable ones back for consideration as a Core Element.
+Build your own and share back reusable ones.

 ## Atomic Design
 It is recommended to think of atomic design when developing custom elements.